 The first presidential debate will be held in two weeks.
 Clinton should state clearly to the American people why she should be president and put to rest any questions regarding her character.

 She will need to articulate a clear domestic and foreign policy agenda.
-Clinton must address Isis, Syria, and Russia in a way that will convince voters to back her.
-The Syrian Civil War is real, while Putin is on the move.
+Clinton must address ISIS, Syria, and Russia in a way that will convince voters to back her.
+The Syrian Civil War is real, and Putin is on the move.
 China is also posturing in the East, which could threaten U.S. interests.

 Secretary Clinton also must discuss ways to make the economy work for all Americans, not just those at the top.
 African Americans, for instance, have not benefited from the recovery, with an unemployment rate twice the national average.
 Poor whites, Native Americans, and America's youth also feel left out in today's marketplace, which explains Trump's surge.
 To win, Clinton will need the backing of such voting blocs.